• Skip to main content

 Do we not all Love Jane Austen, my friends?
 Now you children can learn to love her, too.
 And they will!
 Especially after learning about her love of observing others, her humor and her fondness for theater and books.

-With To Kill a Mockingbird maintaining it's place as one of the most read books in the United States, this picture book biography of its author, Nelle Harper Lee, is worth reading.
+With To Kill a Mockingbird maintaining its place as one of the most read books in the United States, this picture book biography of its author, Nelle Harper Lee, is worth reading.
 Hegedus looks at Lee's childhood interests and her friendship with Truman Capote, incorporating Lee's own words into the text.
-In some ways, this will be a more satisfying read for people who have read Lee's novel, but that audience will be older than that for this book.

 Children's Book Authors

-Your children will love to hear the biographies of their favorite authors!
+Your children will love to listen to you read biographies of their favorite authors!

 You have never read a picture book biography like this one.
-Barnett masterfully plays with words, forms, and his text evokes the unusual and somewhat whimsical life of its subject.
+Barnett masterfully plays with words and form, and his text evokes the unusual and somewhat whimsical life of its subject.
 Barnett respects the intelligence of the reader just as Brown did.
 Splendid.

 Charlotte Voake's illustrations are the perfect match for a story about Beatrix Potter, evoking the style of the famed author, without trying to imitate it.
 Young Beatrix loves animals, but she doesn't always have the best of luck when it comes to caring for them.
 Such is the case when she borrows her neighbor's guinea pig and it eats a bit of paste!
 Lovely, charming and funny.

-Just Like Beverly A Biography of Beverly Cleary
+Just Like Beverly: A Biography of Beverly Cleary by Vicki Conrad

 Journalists and Historians

-When your teach your children about the fearlessness necessary for journalists to go out and educate the people with stories in the public interest, they will be inspired!
+When your teach your children about the fearlessness necessary for these women journalists to go out and educate people with stories in the public interest, they will be inspired!

 In Post-Civil War America, Wells was an anti-lynching activist and one of the first successful Black Americans to win a legal battle in court.
 She wrote tirelessly against Jim Crow and refused to back down, even in the face of threats to her life.

-It is likely you have yet to meet Ethel L. Payne, but she became known as “The First Lady of the Black Press.”
+Ethel L. Payne became known as “The First Lady of the Black Press.”
 She got her start writing letters about politics and social issues, and worked as a writer at a Chicago newspaper before becoming one of only three Black journalists to hold a press pass to the White House.
 An extraordinary woman worth knowing about!

 I loved this charming story of Garber, a woman who paved the way for today's female sportswriters.
 She never gave up and was one of the first reporters to cover African-American sporting events.
 She was widely known and respected by sports enthusiasts as someone who would cover sports without prejudice.
 Payne's illustrations of Garber make her stand out in a crowd, despite her small stature.